cnellington/daddle/README.md

 - Or update the customwords.txt in [src/constants/customwords.txt](src/constants/customwords.txt) and run the `formatter.py` to automatically update the words and valid guesses.

 ## Clones
-Make sure to update workflow read and write permissions in Settings->Actions->General->Read and Write Permissions
+Manually create a gh-pages branch and then update workflow read and write permissions in Settings->Actions->General->Read and Write Permissions to allow, and also allow PRs and merges by actions